-Georgia WIC serves women, infants, and children in Georgia whose income is at or below 185 percent of the federally poverty level; and who are at risk for nutritional deficiencies.
+Georgia WIC serves women, infants, and children in Georgia whose income is at or below 185% of the federally poverty level; and who are at risk for nutritional deficiencies.

-Georgia Medicaid is a medical assistance program that helps many Georgian who can’t afford medical care pay for some or all of their medical bills.
+Georgia Medicaid is a health insurance program that helps eligible Georgians who can’t afford medical care pay for some or all of their medical bills.
 It covers families with children, pregnant women, and people who are aging, blind and disabled.

-PeachCare for Kids® provides comprehensive health care to uninsured children through the age of 18 who do not qualify for Medicaid and live in households with incomes at or below 235 percent of the federal poverty level.
+PeachCare for Kids® provides comprehensive health care to uninsured children through the age of 18 who do not qualify for Medicaid and live in households with incomes no more than 247% of the federal poverty level.3

 There is no cost to families for children under age 6.
-Starting at age 6, premiums are $10 to $35 per child and a maximum of $70 for two or more children living in the same household.
+Starting at age 6, premiums are $11 to $36 per child and a maximum of $72 for two or more children living in the same household.4

 To be eligible for unemployment benefits, you must be able to work, available for work, and actively seeking work each week that you file a weekly claim for benefits.

-Claims for weekly benefits may be filed online at www.dol.state.ga.us or at any Georgia Department of Labor (GDOL) Career Center.
+Claims for weekly benefits may be filed online (a PIN is required) or at any Georgia Department of Labor (GDOL) Career Center.
 Georgia law requires all applicants to sign an Application Affidavit Status.